jlburgos95/javascript-courses/README.md

-This are all my first javascript courses
+These are all my first javascript courses